Framing Effects in Independent-Agent Large Language Models: A Cross-Family Behavioral Analysis: Conclusion

 \section{Conclusion}

-This study examined decision-making tendencies of Large Language Models (LLMs) in threshold voting scenarios involving individual–group interest conflict under independent-agent conditions.
-This study makes several key contributions: (1) We introduce the concept of \emph{independent-agent} LLM, formally defining a model instance that operates in complete isolation from other agents, distinguishing it from existing interactive multi-agent LLM research.
-(2) We conduct a comprehensive cross-family behavioral analysis, testing framing effects across diverse LLM families under independent-agent conditions.
-(3) We document substantial heterogeneity in framing sensitivity across model families, revealing that the same logical problem can elicit markedly different cooperative or risk-averse tendencies depending on framing and family-level characteristics.
-(4) We provide empirical insights for AI alignment research, highlighting how framing effects in independent-agent deployments may inform prompt design and alignment strategies for distributed multi-agent systems.
+This study examined decision-making tendencies of large language models, abbreviated as LLMs, in threshold voting scenarios involving individual–group interest conflict under independent-agent conditions.
+The cleaned experiment covers 82 models in 11 families, with 20 independent trials per prompt and 3,280 total classifications.
+The study makes four key contributions.
+It formalizes the independent-agent setting as a communication-free evaluation regime.
+It shows that two logically equivalent framings can produce radically different response distributions.
+It documents strong but uneven framing sensitivity across model families.
+It also provides practical evidence for prompt design and alignment work in distributed multi-agent systems.

-Across multiple model families, most LLMs displayed risk-averse preferences under Scenario~A, aligning with prospect theory's prediction that agents overweight certainty in avoiding loss relative to uncertain collective gains.
-By contrasting two logically equivalent framings, we found that linguistic orientation exerted stronger influence on choice distribution than formal logical equivalence.
-LLMs reasoning in isolation exhibited behavior consistent with prioritizing instrumental rationality—minimizing individual exposure to loss over cooperative rationality.
-Even the cooperative framing of Scenario~B produced heterogeneous and sometimes inverse effects across families.
+Across the full dataset, Scenario~A produced 4.3\% Option~B responses, while Scenario~B produced 68.8\% Option~B responses.
+By contrasting two logically equivalent framings, we found that linguistic orientation exerted far stronger influence on choice distribution than formal logical equivalence.
+LLMs reasoning in isolation exhibited behavior consistent with prioritizing instrumental rationality when the prompt foregrounded individual risk.
+Even the cooperative framing of Scenario~B produced heterogeneous responses across families, which shows that framing sensitivity is not a simple one-size-fits-all property.